Stevens Connects to Hoboken

-STEM-a-thon, coming June 2, 2015, is designed to engage 6th grade students from Hoboken in fun STEM activities that will inspire them to collaborate, create and innovate.
+On June 2, 2015, STEM-a-thon engaged 6th grade students from Hoboken in fun STEM activities that inspired them to collaborate, create and innovate.
 The program is a partnership between Stevens and the Hoboken Family Alliance in collaboration with Hoboken schools.
 Learn more.

 Youth Camps, Clinics, and Summer Opportunities

 Stevens hosts a number of programs and opportunities for youth learning, skill-building, and development during the summer months.
 Please check back here for the latest information on Summer 2015 offerings.

 Hosted by the Stevens Women’s Basketball Team